The application window will open March 15-April 30. Class 44 will begin in October 2022.

-- Must have lived or worked in Washington for at least one year.
+- You must have lived or worked in Washington for at least one year.

-- Employer must approve that you can invest the required time to attend all seminars and are able to be away from communications during the seminar hours.
+- Your employer must approve that you can invest the required time to attend all seminars (approx. 58 days) and are able to be away from communications during the seminar hours.
 Those who are self-employed must be able to be away from their businesses for that time.

 - Plan to remain employed in agriculture, forestry or related natural resource industry for the duration of the class.

 - Embrace the Diversity, Inclusion and Equity Statement.